Valium and Alcohol Withdrawal: How To Use It

 • Delirium Tremens

 Benzodiazepines work by activating GABA receptors in the brain, which are also stimulated by alcohol.
 GABA is an inhibitory neurotransmitter associated with feelings of calm.
-Alcohol intoxication causes a spike in GABA and withdrawal involves a plunge in GABA.
-Many alcohol withdrawal symptoms (including panic and even seizures) are caused by insufficient levels of GABA in the brain.
+Intoxication causes a spike in GABA and withdrawal involves a plunge in GABA.
+Many withdrawal symptoms (including panic and even seizures) are caused by insufficient levels of GABA in the brain.

 valium and alcohol withdrawal

-Here are some things to consider before obtaining a prescription of Valium for alcohol withdrawal symptoms:
+Here are some things to consider before obtaining a prescription:

-• Depending on the severity of your alcoholism, your doctor may recommend inpatient detox or prescribe you with Valium that you can taper off of while you quit drinking at home.
+• Depending on the severity of your alcoholism, your doctor may recommend inpatient detox or prescribe you Valium that you can taper off while you quit drinking at home.
 If you quit drinking at home, make sure you have support and that you repair your body proactively.

-• All benzodiazepines including Valium can cause overdose if too much is taken at once.
+• All benzodiazepines can cause overdose if too much is taken at once.
 Mixing these drugs with alcohol can be very dangerous and lead to blackouts.

-Valium And Alcohol Withdrawal: How To Take Valium
+How To Take Valium

-Here are some things to consider as you take Valium for alcohol withdrawal symptoms:
+Here are some things to consider:

-• Valium tablets are typically 2, 5, or 10 mg.
+• The tablets are typically 2, 5, or 10 mg.

-• There is no standard dosage of Valium for alcohol withdrawal; a doctor can determine this depending on your situation.
+• There is no standard dosage; a doctor can determine this depending on your situation.

-Valium And Alcohol Withdrawal: Further Considerations
+Further Considerations

-By preventing complications caused by low levels of GABA in the brain, using Valium for alcohol withdrawal can help you have a much safer and more pleasant detox.
+By preventing complications caused by low levels of GABA in the brain, using Valium for withdrawal can help you have a much safer and more pleasant detox.
 Even if your symptoms aren’t severe, envisioning life without alcohol is hard enough.
 Nervous exhaustion and insomnia can make the task of quitting drinking seem nearly impossible.

 • Low dopamine